chorus-ai/privacy_scan_tool/README.md

-# ChoRUS Privacy Scan Tools
+# ChoRUS Privacy Scan Tool

 ## Prerequisite:
 Windows 10  or Mac with python3.8 or python3.9 ( with Git tools )